Sump Pump Freezing Avoidance Facts From Reliable Contractor Services

 Water freezes not only because it is incredibly cold, but also because the water is not moving.
 If you allow the water to pool in the bottom of your sump pump, it will be much more likely to freeze.
 While it may not seem like a big deal to have a small amount of frozen water in your sump pump, it can become a serious issue as more of the water is unable to flow properly from frozen chunks holding up movement.
-Additionally, the ice will then cause you sump pump to buckle under the pressure of the dense frozen water.
-Before you know it, the sump pump is a just a jar of frozen ice that no longer functions.
+Additionally, the ice will then cause your sump pump to buckle under the pressure of the dense frozen water.
+Before you know it, the sump pump is just a jar of frozen ice that no longer functions.

 So, make sure that the water keeps moving.
 Water flow is not as heavy during colder months, so keep an eye on your device.
-If you notice water is icy and pooling inside the pit, alter the settings of your appliance.
+If you notice the water is icy and pooling inside the pit, alter the settings of your appliance.
 Most sump pumps can do more than their average pumping by just turning up the setting to make sure more water flows in and out.
 By keeping the water moving, you can keep your device from freezing and breaking.

 Stop the water from meeting freezing air.

 In many areas, where the land is flat, the water pipes meet the fresh air and have a tendency to freeze.
 This is especially true if the water flow has stopped because the water just sits in the outgoing hoses.
 There are many options to fix this problem.
 One of the easier ones is to simply bury the line deeper in the ground.
 Make sure that as little of the pipe as possible meets daylight.
 Or, if you feel like a simpler fix, cover the pipe with hay and a tarp to keep it from being frozen by the outside air.